What’s your business vision?

 “If you say you’ll do anything for anybody, you’re going to end up doing nothing for nobody,” says Lima, “Or you’re going to be buffeted by the winds of what people ask you to do.
 Nothing wrong with doing something that a company or publication asks you to do, but where do you want to devote your energy primarily?”

 If your current business strategy consists solely of the action item “work as hard as I can on as many projects as I’m offered,” it might be time to refine your career goals and write out a business vision.
 And writing it out, says Lima, is key.

 “If you keep it in your head, it’s like an imaginary friend when you’re growing up,” he says.
 “It doesn’t exist.
 If you want to make this concrete, you’ve got to write it down.”

-Lima offers steps for how to create a business vision in this sample chapter of his book, Everything You Wanted to Know About Freelance Writing.
+Lima offers steps for how to create a business vision in his book, Everything You Wanted to Know About Freelance Writing.